Common Misconceptions About Dental Implants in Holistic Practices

 Patients with metal sensitivities or allergies may find metal-free fillings, such as those made from composite resin, a suitable and biocompatible option as indicated by the test results.

-Illustration of biocompatibility testing in dental care
+biocompatibility testing in dental care

 Mercury-Free and Metal-Free Restorations: A Safer Approach to Dental Health